brittanyaylia/python-api-challenge/README.md

 * Note: if you having trouble displaying the maps, try running jupyter nbextension enable --py gmaps in your environment and retry.

-To complete this part of the assignment,you will need to do the following:
+To complete,you will need to do the following:

 * Create a heat map that displays the humidity for every city from Part I.